sharmaa4/Neural-Search/README.md

 ### 🔎 Step 4.
 Query your indexed data

 Next, we will deploy our query Flow.
-This Flow will accept a search input, break it down into sentences and encode it using the same language model as above.
-It then performs a nearest neighbor search and finds sentences in the index which are most similar to your query sentence.
+This Flow will accept a search input, break it down into sentences and words, and encode it using the same language model as above.
+It then performs a nearest neighbor search and finds sentences and keywords in the index which are most similar to your query sentence.
 We have two options for querying data.

+### 🔎 Step 5.
+Upload your notes to run a query on them

+After you upload files wait for one to two minutes to get the index updated.
+After the index has been updated you can run query on the uploaded notes as well.

 #### REST Api
 You can use a REST API for querying data.
 To start the API, type:
 ```sh